godotengine/godot-docs/tutorials/content/procedural_geometry/meshdatatool.rst

 Using the MeshDataTool
 ======================

-The MeshDataTool is not used to generate geometry.
+The :ref:`MeshDataTool <class_meshdatatool>` is not used to generate geometry.
 But it is helpful for dynamically altering geometry, for example if you want to write a script to tessellate, simplify, or deform meshes.

 The MeshDataTool is not as fast as altering arrays directly using ArrayMesh.
 However, it provides more information